 Internet security best practices limit the number of failed login attempts a user can make before their account is locked.
 This practice helps prevent rapid-fire / automated attempts from malicious people trying to gain access to your account. myD-H is not alone in having such a rule governing failed login attempts.

 - Stale cached credentials: whenever you change your password, your old password may still be "remembered" (cached) on your computer, tablet, or smart phone.

 - Human error: mistyping your username or password, forgetting your username or password, not noticing a previous user is showing in a login box, etc.

 - Malicious intent: a computer or person deliberately trying to gain unauthorized access to your account.

 Since myD-H accounts will be locked following 3 or more failed login attempts within a 15-minute period, you have the following options to unlock your account:

 - Wait 15 minutes and try again.
 The failed login attempt counter will automatically reset to zero once 15 minutes have passed since your first failed attempt.

-- If you need immediate access to your account, try the self-service link: I forgot my username or I forgot my password.
+- If you need immediate access to your account, try the self-service link: I forgot my password.

 - If neither solution works, please Contact Technical Support.